Sample Itinerary

 Start your day with a two-hour walking trail that offers a fascinating insight into the traditional water management systems of the region, which is typically arid.
 After the walk, enjoy a scenic drive to a private retreat on the city's outskirts.
 This retreat serves as a natural habitat and provides care for rescued animals.

-Once back in the city, experience a unique method of transport by riding in eco-friendly rickshaws operated by women.
+On the way back to the city, pause at Amer Fort, which is celebrated for its Hindu-Mughal architecture.
+After, you'll experience a unique method of transport by riding in eco-friendly rickshaws operated by women.
 These rickshaws support a non-profit organization that trains and offers sustainable employment to women from low-income households.

 India: Two women in colorful traditional clothing and headscarves walk into an ornately decorated archway with intricate patterns and floral designs on the walls.
 A wooden ladder stands to the side of the entrance.India: A grand palace with domes and arches stands on a tranquil lake, reflecting in the water, with distant mountains and a partly cloudy sky in the background.India: Ornate Indian architecture featuring arched doorways, detailed carvings, and latticed windows in warm shades of terracotta, gold, and cream.
 A staircase leads up to a dark wooden door inside the historic structure.